Where did the money go? Guardian buys its own ad inventory

 “Paul - we buy media using a number of programmatic solutions.
 You get different points of transparency depending on where you sit in the supply chain.
 Large enterprise advertisers can negotiate contracts with their agencies to get line item budget transparency.
 Many do not.
 One-off ad buyers can negotiate transparency for their media buys through a programmatic ad buying partner, though many don't.
 Agencies who buy through programmatic channels get transparency down to the cost of data providers, platform fees and peripheral technology costs and media fees.
 We do not get insight into costs for SSPs, order management systems and ad exchanges.”

-Paul Fallon, Performance Marketer, Enquote Marketing on 5 Nov 2016
+Paul Fallon, Performance Marketer, Enquote Marketing, on 05 Nov 2016

 “Jim - you say in your original post that the 30% figure reflects a 'market force at work' and you imply that the margins many companies take are justified because of the value they offer.
 That may or may not be true, but for any market to function properly buyers need accurate, complete and transparent information on where their money is going.
 This is the real issue.